-- In eastern Australia, where the resistance of native animal species to 1080 is much less that in Western Australia, 1080 is not broadcast, as for example by aerial baiting, but is buried. - Such baits are placed in sand plots or in such places where it is possible to determine the presence of non-target species. - Such baits are removed after the controlled baiting regime is completed.
+- In eastern Australia, where the resistance of native animal species to 1080 is much less than in Western Australia, 1080 is not broadcast, as for example by aerial baiting, but is buried. - Such baits are placed in sand plots or in such places where it is possible to determine the presence of non-target species. - 1080 baits should be buried deeper than 10cm (quolls avoid). - Such baits are removed after the controlled baiting regime is completed.